Published on 8/1/2024

 Performance is Key

-From its inception, Next.js and Vercel have prioritized performance, continually optimizing to make each version faster than the last.
+From their inception, modern web frameworks have prioritized performance, continually optimizing to make each version faster than the last.
 Whether it's reducing initial page load times or enhancing interaction speeds, performance stands at the core of their development philosophy.

 Final Thoughts